Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 What are the FQ objectives?

-In most of the feasibility conducted at the sites/investigator level, the objective of the FQ prepared by any sponsor/CRO may be to
+In most feasibility assessments conducted at the site or investigator level, the objectives of the FQ prepared by a sponsor or CRO may include:

-- Determine the site/Investigator’s level of interest in the study.
+- Determining the site/investigator’s level of interest in the study.

-- Determine the readiness of the site/investigator to fulfill project expectations.
+- Assessing the readiness of the site/investigator to fulfill project expectations.

-- Collect information useful in changing or managing the study.
+- Collecting information useful for adapting or managing the study.

-- Help the site think through operational aspects, such as subject recruiting.
+- Helping the site consider operational aspects, such as subject recruitment.

-- Finding whether the disease under study is relevant to the patient population.
+- Determining whether the disease under study is relevant to the patient population.

-- Assess anticipated regulatory, ethical challenges, and general timelines for study approval and site start-up.
+- Evaluating anticipated regulatory and ethical challenges, as well as general timelines for study approval and site start-up.

-- Evaluate the overall commitment of potential partners- country offices, CROs, sites towards completion of the program.
+- Evaluating the overall commitment of potential partner country offices, CROs, and sites toward completing the program.

 It is also possible to add/modify/delete more points in this list and make the objectives more relevant to the project.
 The responsibility to set the objectives of FQ rests with the sponsor and trial manager.

-Having set the objectives, the next step is to consider import points, formats, DOs, and DONTs of FQ.
+Having set the objectives, the next step is to consider important points, formats, DOs, and DONTs of FQ.

 Designing FQ